George Headley: Style, technique and legacy

 Headley is regarded by critics as one of the best batsmen from the Caribbean and one of the greatest batsmen of all time.
 In his history of West Indies cricket, Michael Manley described Headley as "the yardstick against whom all other West Indian batsmen are measured".
 In 1988, The Cricketer magazine placed him in an all-time West Indian team, as did a panel of judges for another such team in July 2010, while in 2004, another panel of experts named him among the top five West Indian players.
 He was given the nicknames "the Black Bradman" and "Atlas" by commentators, and was the first world-class batsman from the West Indies who was black.
 Bradman remarked in 1988 "I'm proud to think that they dubbed him the 'Black Bradman' - perhaps it should have been in reverse."

 According to historian Gideon Haigh, Headley's role was made harder by the weakness of his colleagues, as few outstanding players find it easy to play in teams which lose frequently.
 Although he was a naturally attacking player, Headley felt the need to play cautiously owing to the way his team depended on him.
 C. L. R. James believed that no other great batsman had to carry such a burden for so long.
 In the years before the war, Headley scored 25.61% of the runs scored in Tests by West Indies, more than twice as many as the next best batsman, and two-thirds of the team's centuries, scoring ten of the team's first fourteen centuries in Test cricket.
 Headley usually batted at number three and as the opening batsmen were often dismissed quickly, he frequently began his innings early.

-As of 2021, Headley's average in Test matches of 60.83 is fourth highest among those with 2,000 runs, behind Bradman, Steve Smith and Graeme Pollock, and but for the Tests he played after the war, he would have been above Smith and Pollock.
+As of 2023, Headley's average in Test matches of 60.83 is third highest among those with 2,000 runs, behind Bradman and Graeme Pollock.
 In all first-class matches, he has the third highest average with 69.86, behind Bradman and Vijay Merchant among those who played 50 innings.
 He averaged a century every fourth innings in which he batted, second again to Bradman, and did not suffer a poor series in his career before the war.